 St Bernard’s Catholic Grammar School is committed to offering our students high quality career learning opportunities.
 These are provided through a programme of internal careers education and externally provided careers information, advice and guidance (IAG).
-The Careers education programme, whilst delivered in part through tutors as part of the tutorial programme, is also supported by an experienced Careers Teacher, two Careers Advisors (one specialising in post-16) and external companies who are engaged to run specific events.
+The Careers education programme, whilst delivered in part through tutors as part of the tutorial programme, is also supported by a Careers Advisor and external companies who are engaged to run specific events.

 What follows is a summary of the Careers education and support offered to each year group: